Ocean Bound Plastic

 0%

-new plastic in #tide ocean material®
+virgin plastics in #tide ocean material

 800

-Animal species are affected by marine debris
+animal species are affected by marine litter

 #TIDE OCEAN MATERIAL